People of the WAY & Jesus

 • A lesser-known group in Mesopotamia, mixing Jewish and Christian elements with mystical and apocalyptic beliefs.

-4. Theological Characteristics and Changes Over Time
+4. Theological Characteristics & Changes

 • Early WAY * believers emphasized monotheism, law observance, ethical conduct, and Messiahship of Jesus.